klaviyo/commercetools-klaviyo/README.md

 The event is filtered, transformed and sent to klaviyo using the `processEvent` method.
 The following outcomes are possible:

-1. Message sent correctly: klaviyo has accepted the request, the `processEvent` method returns `status: "OK"`.
+1. Message sent correctly: klaviyo has accepted the request, and the `processEvent` method returns `status: "OK"`.
 In this case the messages should be acknowledged and removed from the queue.
 2. Message invalid: klaviyo returned a `4xx` error, the request is invalid or unauthenticated.
-The `processEvent` method logs the error and returns `status: "4xx"`, this allows to build your custom logic to handle the error, for example create alerts, send a message to a DLQ...
+The `processEvent` method logs the error and returns `status: "4xx"`, this value can be used to build the custom logic to handle the error, for example, to create alerts, send a message to a DLQ...
 3. Exception: klaviyo returned a `5xx` error, this might be caused by a temporary glitch with the klaviyo API server and typically the request should be retried.